oracle/odpi/doc/src/public_functions/dpiStmt.rst

     **nameLength** -- the length of the name parameter, in bytes.

     **nativeTypeNum** -- the type of data that is being bound.
-It is expected to be one of the values from the enumeration :ref:`dpiNativeTypeNum`.
+It is expected to be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

-    **data** -- the data which is to be bound, as a pointer to a :ref:`dpiData` structure.
+    **data** -- the data which is to be bound, as a pointer to a :ref:`dpiData<dpiData>` structure.
 A variable will be created based on the type of data being bound and a reference to this variable retained.
 Once the statement has been executed, this new variable will be released.

 .. function:: int dpiStmt_bindValueByPos(dpiStmt \*stmt, uint32_t pos, \